OCA/maintainer-tools/README.md

 The same tool can also be used to move other branches to GitHub, see https://github.com/OCA/maintainers-tools/wiki/How-to-move-a-Merge-Proposal-to-GitHub

+**Set labels on OCA repository on GitHub**

+Set standardized labels to ease the issue workflow on all repositories with same colors This tools will also warn you what are the specific labels on some repository

+    $ oca-set-repo-labels

 ## Developers

 As a developer, you want to launch the scripts without installing the